-PlumX Profiles gather traditional and non-traditional impact metrics for your work, including citations, usage, captures, and social media mentions.
+PlumX gathers traditional and non-traditional impact metrics for your work, including citations, usage, captures, and social media mentions.
 With this data, PlumX provides robust reports, which help you and your academic unit tell the story of your research.
-See below for more about PlumX profiles and reports, including our slideshow overview below.
+See below for more about PlumX Metrics.

-Any faculty member with a SelectedWorks Profile automatically receives a personal PlumX profile.
-PlumX profiles require no maintenance.
-All works included in SelectedWorks are automatically imported into your PlumX profile.
+Any faculty member with a SelectedWorks Profile automatically receives a personal PlumX Metrics Snapshot.
+No maintenance is required on your part; all works included in SelectedWorks are automatically imported into your PlumX Snapshot.
 Furthermore, all use and downloads, whether they originate in Digital Commons or SelectedWorks, contribute to your Author Dashboard and PlumX Metrics.
 PlumX supports reporting for individual faculty members as well as unit-level reporting.
 The PlumX Snapshot is accessible by clicking on the PlumX tab in the sidebar of the Author Dashboard.